Gunnlaugr ormstunga

 In order to settle their dispute in blood, the two champions met in the Kingdom of Norway in the spring of 1008.
 There, Gunnlaugr defeated Hrafn, but was fatally wounded.
 After a short time he died.
 He was 25.
-Helga later remarried, but never recovered from Gunnlaugs death.
+Helga later remarried, but never recovered from Gunnlaugr's death.
 Her greatest pleasure was to rest her eyes on a sumptuous coat that Gunnlaugr had given her.
 One evening, she rested her head on her husband's shoulder, spread the coat in front of her, and watched it for a while.
 Thereafter, she fell back into her husband's embrace and was dead.